 Don’t think you can escape penalties by not filing.
 If you don’t file, you’ll owe a 5% per month penalty for not filing.
 For any month that the failure-to-file penalty and the failure-to-pay penalty both apply, the 5% failure-to-file penalty is reduced by the failure-to-pay penalty.

-If you have a really good excuse for why you couldn’t pay by April 15, you may not have to face a failure-to-pay penalty.
+If you have a really good excuse for why you couldn’t pay by the tax deadline, you may not have to face a failure-to-pay penalty.
 So if you file your tax return on time, and can show that you failed to pay on time because of reasonable cause and not because of willful neglect, let the IRS know.

 You will also incur interest on any unpaid tax from the due date of your tax return until the date of payment.
 The interest rate is determined quarterly and is the federal short-term rate plus 3 percent.